-- Start > “Manage App Execution Aliases” and disabling the “App Installer” aliases for Python.
+- Start > “Manage App Execution Aliases” and disable the “App Installer” aliases for Python.

 - After pyenv gets successfully installed on your system, you can close the PowerShell terminal.
 Now open it again (in administrative mode or normal mode).

 - Try to execute the command: pyenv –version for checking whether pyenv got successfully installed or not.

 Method 2: Using Python Installer Package (PIP)

 Another way to install pyenv in your Windows system is using the Python Installer Package (PIP) package manager.
 It is simple and easy to use.

 - Open your CLI interface (Command Prompt in administrative mode) or terminal

 - Then, you have to execute the pip command: pip install –user pipenv

 - For checking whether the installation got successful or not, you can try checking the version by executing the command: pipenv –version

 - If it is not showing the version, you might have to add a new environment variable manually.